judas-christ/grunt-static2000/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### Version 0.2.1

+Using latest version of Static2000.
+Template adapters are now included.

 ### Version 0.2.0